I see that you’re a voice coach as well as a counselor. What do you do, exactly?

 Thanks to your many requests, I am also currently in the process of creating a comprehensive teacher training program.
 Please sign up for my newsletter and you’ll receive a note as soon as it’s ready to go.

-And join me for four Master Classes in 2020 in Washington DC to watch me work with singers one-on-one, as well as to ask any questions you may have from a teaching perspective.
+And join me for live and online Master Classes to watch me work with singers one-on-one, as well as to ask any questions you may have from a teaching perspective.

 Scheduling a Session

 How do I schedule a session?

 Once you’ve had a look through the site and coaching options, please contact me with some ideal days and times for you, as well as what you’d like to accomplish and a bit about your background.
 Once we schedule our first meeting, you’ll receive an invoice through PayPal prior to our getting together.